rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1b-Summary (rstanarm).md

 `prop.table(table(fish_inter[, 1] > fish_inter[, 2]))`

 ```
-  FALSE    TRUE
+TRUE
-0.00075 0.99925
+   1
 ```

-This means that the posterior probability that fish1 is better than fish2 is 99.9%.
+This means that the posterior probability that pike is better than pikeperch is 100%.
 Any pair of fishes within the sample of fishes can be compared in this manner.

-- The difference between the fish2 and fish3 averages is:
+- The difference between the pikeperch and wels averages averages is:

 `fish_diff2 <- fish_inter[, 2] - fish_inter[, 3]`